Materials Genomics

 That means: - low average error does not imply calibrated trust - some domains may be much less reliable than others - uncertainty must be handled later with dedicated methods, not assumed from the neural architecture itself

-For small or irregular tabular materials datasets, random forest may remain preferable: - strong low-data performance - reduced sensitivity to scaling - less fragile tuning - easier interpretation of failure patterns
+For small or irregular tabular materials datasets, RF may remain preferable: - strong low-data performance - reduced sensitivity to scaling - less fragile tuning - easier interpretation

 Unit 8 should make this explicit so the lecture does not collapse into “NNs are the future.”